Hoi! - A Multimodal Dataset for Force-Grounded, Cross-View Articulated Manipulation: Abstract

 \section{Abstract}

-We present a dataset for force-grounded, cross-view articulated manipulation that couples what is seen with what is done and what is felt during real human interaction.
+{\fontsize{9.9pt}{11.2pt}\selectfont We present a dataset for force-grounded, cross-view articulated manipulation that couples what is seen with what is done and what is felt during real human interaction.
 The dataset contains \textbf{3048} sequences across \textbf{381} articulated objects in \textbf{38} environments.
-Each object is operated under four embodiments - (i) human hand, (ii) human hand with a wrist-mounted camera, (iii) handheld UMI gripper, and (iv) a custom Hoi! gripper - where the tool embodiment provide synchronized end-effector forces and tactile sensing.
-Our dataset offers a holistic view of interaction understanding from video, enabling researchers to evaluate how well methods transfer between human and robotic viewpoints, but also investigate underexplored modalities such as force sensing and prediction.
-Further information can be found on the \href{https://timengelbracht.github.io/Hoi-Dataset-Website/}{Website}.
+Each object is operated in four embodiments - (i) human hand, (ii) human hand with a wrist-mounted camera, (iii) handheld UMI gripper, and (iv) a custom Hoi! gripper, where the tool embodiment provides end-effector forces and tactile sensing.
+Our dataset offers a holistic view of interaction understanding from video, enabling researchers to evaluate how well methods transfer between human and robotic viewpoints, but also investigate underexplored modalities such as interaction forces.
+The Project Website can be found \href{https://timengelbracht.github.io/Hoi-Dataset-Website/}{here}. {$^{\dagger}$\tt Corresponding author (tengelbracht@ethz.ch)} }